jackworthen/travel-tracker/README.md

 The application offers extensive customization through the four-tab Settings panel:

-- **Date Overlap Control**: Choose whether to allow overlapping travel dates
+- **Date Overlap Control**: Choose whether to allow overlapping travel dates with smart conflict resolution
 - **Future/Past Warnings**: Configure intelligent thresholds for date warnings
 - **Text Input Limits**: Set maximum lengths for location names and notes
-- **Report Defaults**: Configure which trip types show by default
+- **Report Defaults**: Configure which trip types show by default and default year filter
 - **Export Preferences**: Choose delimiter and default save location
 - **Validation Behavior**: Adjust how strict the validation system should be